pimoroni/ioe-python/REFERENCE.md

 ### General-purpose IO

-All pins support general-purpose IO.
+All pins support general-purpose IO and can be configured either as a high-impedance input, quasi-bidirectional input with pull-up, open-drain output or push-pull output.
+These modes are applicable to different use-cases and we mention some basic examples below.

 #### High-impedance input